FREQUENTLY ASKED QUESTIONS

 Finally, loved ones should encourage the OCD sufferer to read some books about OCD, show them this website, and encourage them to email their questions (it can even be anonymous) for a free consultation with no obligation to ever come to our offices.
 Only Dr. Brodsky will ever read their message or speak to them.
 It's completely confidential.
 If they're ready to take the next step, they can make an appointment online or simply call 212-726-2390.
 Teletherapy and in-person sessions are available.

 If the sufferer sees you're consumed by their suffering, then it will confirm that their fears are true.
-Hard as it may be, loved ones should force themselves to be a good actor and act in a nonchalant manner offering general empathy, encouragement, and support.
-Try something like, "I know it's very painful for you, but don't give up, keep going to your therapist, we know you're working very hard, you're very brave to take care of this, it will get better and work out in the end.").
-That will be more effective than overly reassuring them (e.g., "I've told you a hundred times, there's nothing to worry about, everything is OK, you're over-reacting or manipulating us!").
+Hard as it may be, loved ones should force themselves to be good actors and act in a nonchalant manner offering general empathy, encouragement, and support.
+Try something like, "I know it's very painful for you, but don't give up, keep going to your therapist, keep doing your behavioral "homework," we know you're working very hard, you're very brave to take care of this, it will get better and work out in the end.").
+That will be more effective than overly reassuring them (e.g., "I've told you a hundred times, there's nothing to worry about, everything is OK, you're over-reacting or controlling us!").

 WHY DO PEOPLE HESITATE TO SEEK TREATMENT?

 It's a shocking fact that in the 21st Century the vast majority of people with an emotional problem never seek any help at all!
 That's even more shocking since 15-20% of the population has a diagnosable disorder, whether mild or severe.
-They just suffer unnecessarily, miss out on the enjoyments of life, avoid relationships, or self-medicate with alcohol or drugs.
+They just suffer unnecessarily, miss out on the enjoyments of life, avoid relationships, or self-medicate with alcohol, drugs, or food.
 Some, completely without reason, go on disability or leave school.

 Therapy is never scary, embarrassing, or pressured.
 Don't continue to suffer unnecessarily.

 Of the small fraction that seek any help, 80% never go beyond their family physician, and a smaller number do nothing but take medication with mixed results.
-The tiny trickle that go to a therapist are misdiagnosed or given the wrong type of treatment.
+The tiny trickle that go to a therapist are often misdiagnosed or given the wrong type of treatment.
 This is entirely unnecessary, which begs the question: Why?
 On some level every OCD sufferer knows something is wrong, but it's scary to accept it.
-It's hard to acknowledge a problem if you think you're the only one and nothing can be done about it.
-Reading about OCD, by showing them this site, can help the sufferer realize they're not alone, that OCD is treatable, and isn't something worse, even though it's interfering with their life.
+It's hard to acknowledge a problem if you believe you're the only one and nothing can be done about it.
+Reading about OCD and showing them this site can help the sufferer realize they're not alone, that OCD is treatable, and isn't something worse, even though it's interfering with their life.